 You may need more than one session to completely clear out your spider veins.
 And, if your body forms new ones, you may want to come in for touch-up treatments.

 Dermal fillers begin at $735, and go up from there.
 They are temporary and last roughly 6 – 18 months, depending on your own body’s rate of absorption and the type of filler being used.

 Cosmetic vein removal – the only kind offered at our clinic – is not covered by MSP in B.C., nor most private insurance companies.

-If you are not sure whether your vein thrombosis is dangerous or not, we strongly recommend seeing a doctor, as a first step.
+If you are not sure whether your visible veins are dangerous or not, we strongly recommend seeing a doctor, as a first step.
 You should be tested for more serious blood clotting or vein diseases, before seeking treatments at our aesthetic clinic.